-After a long time of bad luck, the little criminal Tony and his gang successfully rob one of Brink's security transport, taking $30,000.
+After a long spate of bad luck, the little criminal Tony and his gang successfully rob one of Brink's security transports, taking $30,000.
 Surprisingly their coup doesn't make the press.
 Curious Tony checks out their headquarters and finds out that their security standard is low beyond belief.
 Now a really big coup is prepared...Written by

 Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>

 Words almost fail me in talking about how much I love this film, this very funny, very stylish portrayal of what was considered the robbery of the last century.

 First of all it could never have been done earlier.
 J. Edgar Hoover was not a figure to be satirized before May of 1972 when he breathed his last.
 Sheldon Leonard who plays him here and has him get it all wrong about who pulled the Brink's Armored Car Robbery, would not have taken the role, neither would any other actor.
 No one wanted to be on that man's bad side.
 Hoover was not quite the figure you see Leonard play here, though Leonard is fine in the part.
 Books and films subsequent to his death still really haven't got it quite right about him.